doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 Just send your questions to <mailto:support@doofinder.com> and we will try to answer as fast as possible with a working solution for you.

 == Changelog ==

+= 2.0.8 =
+Added button to reset credentials if you are Administrator

 = 2.0.7 =
 Added parent image to variant products without image in rest response